Python RegEx Tester

 Frequently asked questions

-How do I make a regex case-insensitive?+
+How do I make regex case-insensitive in Python?+